 Text field for entering a name

-Text link resetting the welcome message
+Text link for resetting the welcome message

-Exit button closing the application
+Exit button for closing the application

 User’s point of view